How to Write a College Application Resume (+ Examples)

 • Creative Writing: Runs a nature-oriented blog with around 2,000 monthly readers

-Here’s how to write a resume for college applications that opens the doors to the best colleges.
+Now, I’ll tell you how to write a resume for college applications that opens the doors to the best colleges:

 1. Pick the Best Format for College Application Resume

-And your college application resume format needs to be flawless.
-Follow this formula for the best college resume template:
+But that’s not all.
+Your college application resume format needs to be flawless.
+I’ll give you a formula for the best college resume template:

 Expert Hint: Since you’re applying to college, you might’ve heard the term CV being tossed around.
 But you don’t need to create a detailed CV when writing a high school resume for college.
 If you’d like to learn more about the differences between CVs and resumes, click the embedded link.